 - SECURITIES CLASS ACTION / DEFENSE COUNSEL: Counsel in Brady v.
 Kosmos Energy, Ltd. (N.D.
 Tex.)
 (2012-present) defending a start-up oil and gas company against allegations centering on its initial public offering.
 The court recently denied plaintiffs’ motion for class certification.

 - ANTITRUST CLASS ACTION / SETTLEMENTS EXCEEDING $50 MILLION: Counsel in In re Ready-Mixed Concrete Antitrust Litigation (S.D.
 Ind.
 2005-2010).
-We resolved the case before trial with class members receiving more than 100 percent of their actual damages after deduction of attorneys’ fees.
+We resolved the case before trial with class members receiving more than $50 million net of attorneys fees more than 100 percent of their actual damages after deduction of attorneys’ fees.

 - PATENT CASE / CONFIDENTIAL SETTLEMENT: Counsel in Individual Network v.
 Apple (E.D.
 Tex.)
 (2007-2009), representing an inventor in its patent infringement case against Apple.
 This case involved Apple’s Genius recommendation engine.
 I managed all aspects of discovery and motion practice, including taking the depositions of all defense experts and managing plaintiffs infringement and validity expert.
 The case was resolved before trial.